 I’m inclined to agree – and the same goes for the food.
 We actually went back a few weeks after for more food and another haircut.

 298-299 Arches Cambridge Heath Road

 If you’re looking for a little more than a cut, then you may want to stop by Hurwundeki 30.
 Ki is offering highlights, low lights, and wash & styles – still at a signature affordable price – in just 30 minutes.
-For details, check out their Facebook page, or join Tom and I at the launch party!
+For details, check out their Facebook page, or join my partner and I at the launch party!